skoji/vagrant-wp-from-backup/README.md

 * MacOS X (using keychain in get-backup.rb)
 * Vagrant and VirtualBox, and Ruby 1.9 or above.
-* backup of working wordpress by backWPup.
+* tar.gz backup of working wordpress by backWPup.

 ## Usage